NREL/nrelWattileExt/data/SkySpark/README.md

    make a new copy with an integer suffix rather than overwriting the existing version.)

-4. If re-importing the test environment to an existing project

-5. If you also want to import the reference functions for data interaction, first upload `funcs.trio` to the SkySpark `io` directory and then run:
+4. If you also want to import the reference functions for data interaction, first upload `funcs.trio` to the SkySpark `io` directory and then run:

    ```